orje/LEDviaApp/README.md

 With Arduino and the C language as a hobby I started in my free time about 3 years ago.
 I bought the Arduino starter Kit and tried a few things.
 As an advanced project I wanted to program a Zumo Robot form Pololu.
 But this turned out to be to much for me yet.
 It was a little bit overwhelming because compared to the PLC controls programming an embedded system in C is pretty less structured.
 You have the setup, the loop, many libraries, examples in the internet and than: Good luck!
 First I tried to find some German lessons and books in the Internet.
 Finally I landed with Kernighan & Ritchie - C Programming Language 2 and Steven Prata - C Primer Plus Sixth Edition.
-With these books I learned something about the C Language but not very much about structuring a program for an embedded system.
+With these books I learned something about the C language but not very much about structuring a program for an embedded system.
 In the Internet I stumbled over terms like finite state machine and conceptions from Moore and Mealy.
 That was the addition to C that I was looking for.
 And right on the Arduino homepage I found the framework plus the modeling tool of Miro Samek http://playground.arduino.cc/Code/QP .
 First of all I left the robot aside and started the project of controlling a LED stripe with a handy.
 Like I said I'm doing this for my hobby and so I can't put that much time in it.
 So it took me over 2 years to understand Miro's framework and model to end up this project.
 Puh!